Ophthalmology Residency FAQ's

 - How are the lectures?
 We have lecture every morning at 7:30 a.m., before clinic begins.
 The resident lectures are prepared and presented by the staff and are based on the AAO Basic Science Series.
 We attend weekly departmental Grand Rounds with cases presented by residents and staff, and System-Wide Grand Rounds with nationally known visiting professors.
 In addition, we have lecture reviews led by the senior residents for the OKAPs throughout the year.

 - How much vacation and conference time do you get?
-First year residents have 3 weeks of vacation plus a full month of conference time to attend the Basic Science Course in Ophthalmology in Houston in February.
+First year residents have 4 weeks of vacation plus a full month of conference time to attend a Basic Science Course in Ophthalmology.
 Second and third year residents have 4 weeks of vacation and 1 week of conference time each year.
-Third year residents may take an additional 3 weekdays to complete employment and fellowship interviews.
+Third year residents may take an additional 5 work days to complete employment and fellowship interviews.